brainpaingames/brainpaingames.github.io/APIdocs.md

 **Possible values:**
-- `true` : The javascript is executed at x.x second intervals
+- `true` : The javascript is executed at 0.2 second intervals
 - `false` : The javascript is executed only once.

 ---